Medical Policy: 02.01.53

 The panel did not include other treatment options i.e. ablative treatments cryotherapy and high intensity focused ultrasound (HIFU) in their summary of recommendations.

-NICE also issued guidance on the use of focal therapy using high-intensity focused ultrasound (HIFU) for localized prostate cancer in 2012.
+The National Institute for Health and Clinical Excellence (NICE) issued guidance on the use of focal therapy using high-intensity focused ultrasound (HIFU) for localized prostate cancer in 2012.
 It concluded that current evidence on HIFU for localized prostate cancer raises no major safety concerns.
 However, evidence on efficacy is limited in quantity, with concern that prostate cancer is commonly multifocal.
 Therefore this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.

 In October 2015, the Sonablate 450 (SonaCare Medical) was approved by FDA through a de novo request and classified the device as class II under the generic name “high intensity ultrasound system for prostate tissue ablation”.
 This device was the first of its kind to be approved in the United States.
 A similar device, Ablatherme (EDAP TMS), was cleared for marketing by FDA through the 510(k) process shortly thereafter.